 The Casa de la Moneda is open every day except for Mondays.
 My guidebook recommends going for the Spanish tour, even if you barely speak any Spanish because it is supposed to be a lot longer than the English one.
 We took the tour in Spanish but still only saw half of it because they made us join one that was already halfway through.
 My advice would be to arrive shortly after it opens to make sure the same thing doesn’t happen to you.

 The monastery of Santa Teresa can only be visited on guided tours.
 It is well worth visiting, even if you do not speak Spanish (you can find English explanations inside most rooms).
 The tour takes you through the beautiful building.
 Along the way, you will see religious paintings, living quarters of the Camelite nuns and clothes adorned with gold and silver threads.

 Nuns were admitted at the age of 15.
 Since the monastery could only hold 21 nuns, often, they would have to wait for someone to die before becoming part of the Orden.
-Back then, being a camelite nun was an honor and the girl’s family had to pay an admittance fee of what would today be 100.000$.
-In exchange, the girl would spend a life behind the walls of the monastery, never getting out – even when they died, the nuns were buried inside the building.
+Back then, being a camelite nun was an honour and the girl’s family had to pay an admittance fee of what would today be 100.000$.
+In exchange, the girl would spend her life behind the walls of the monastery, never getting out – even when they died, the nuns were buried inside the building.